 10. Friendly email phrases to finish an email

 Finally, you need to insert your goodbyes at the bottom of your email text.
-In business emails, you can’t simply send “Bye” or “See you later”.
+In business emails, you can’t merely send “Bye” or “See you later”.
 Use one of these email phrases:

 Best regards: It’s a friendly way of saying goodbye, and one of the most common in the business context.
 It may be best for people you have had conversations before.

-All the best: It’s colloquial, but a cordial and social way to say goodbye.
+All the best: It’s colloquial, but a friendly and social way to say goodbye.

 Sincerely: It’s a formal business close, and one you are certainly not offending anyone by using.

 Cheers: You can use this sign-off with your friends and close business colleagues.
 Depending on the voice tone you have for your brand, it also can be useful.